-$^{^{23}}$ Figure 2 orders subjects' decisions the way they saw them (transposed for Column subjects).
-Figure 2 also indicates types' predicted decisions by the types' initial letters along the margins of each payoff matrix; D indicates a dominant decision, made by all types but Altruistic.
-After the game number, it indicates the numbers of rounds of iterated pure-strategy dominance a (Row, Column) player needs to identify his own equilibrium decision, with (∞, ∞) for non-dominance-solvable games.
+26Figure II orders subjects' decisions they way they saw them (transposed for Column subjects).
+Figure II also indicates types' predicted decisions by the types' initial letters along the margins of each payoff matrix.
+After the game number, it indicates the numbers of rounds of iterated pure-strategy dominance a (Row, Column) player needs to identify his own equilibrium decision, with 8 for non-dominance-solvable games.